Resources > Articles

 Why Investing in Floor Cleaning Equipment Pays Off

+A commercial floor scrubber is an automated machine that replaces manual mops by washing, scrubbing, and drying floors in a single pass.
 For decades, the mop-and-bucket approach was the standard for facility cleaning.
-While inexpensive upfront, it is both labor-intensive and inconsistent.
+While inexpensive upfront, it is both labor-intensive and inconsistent, and professional scrubbers can clean up to 10x faster than mopping.
 Mopping spreads dirty water, requires multiple passes, and often leaves streaks.
+Unlike traditional mops, commercial floor scrubbers wash, scrub, and dry floors in a single pass.

-• Significant labor savings since machines cover more area in less time.
+• Significant labor savings with modern floor scrubbers, as machines cover more area in less time.

 • Extended floor life due to proper cleaning and reduced wear.